 Catered lunches/providing lunch for employees at the office are more popular than ever before.
-10 years ago companies like Google and Apple pioneered the idea of free lunch.
+10 years ago companies like Google and Apple pioneered the idea of free lunch with their lunch facility for employees.
 Today many companies, including small startups, have added free food to their list of employee benefits.
 The increased popularity raises an important question for businesses though: what’s the value of a free lunch?

 We spoke with top catering companies and did some back of the envelope math.
 Here’s what we found: